-What permissions are needed for a home business?
+What permissions are needed for running a business from home?

 Often there will be a clause in mortgage agreements which precludes the use of one’s home as a place of business.
 In this case, it is important to clarify with the mortgage company exactly what is and is not permitted.
 For this reason it is advantageous to have a relevant document which makes things clear.